hande-qmc/hande/documentation/manual/input/calcs/qmc.rst

     .. note::

-        Not currently implemented for DMQMC and should be considered experimental for CCMC.
+        should be considered experimental for CCMC and DMQMC.

     .. warning::